ethereum/go-ethereum/docs/_getting-started/index.md

 ```

-**Step 1** Terminal Result, it will return a response that includes the transaction hash:
+**Step 3** Your Terminal Result,
+You will get a transaction hash as a response after approving the transaction in the clef terminal.

 ```terminal
 "0x99d489d0bd984915fd370b307c2d39320860950666aac3f261921113ae4f95bb"